How do you make a pizza from scratch?

 Add the water and yeast to the flour and mix with a fork.
 The dough will look lumpy and feel sticky.

 With clean hands, form a large mass and turn this over on a floured surface and knead the dough by hand — The Gennaro way!
 See video at 1:22.
 Basically, with one or two hands, fold, roll and stretch the dough several times.
 If it feels sticky, sprinkle some flour on the dough and put some flour on your hands.
 Knead until the dough comes together and feels soft.
-Shape it into a long thick mass and cut into 3 equal pieces.
+Shape it into a long thick mass and slice with knife into 2 or 3 equal pieces.

-Roll each piece on a floured surface and shape into 3 dough balls.
+Roll each piece on a floured surface and shape into 2 or 3 dough balls (depending on how big you want your pizza).

 Sprinkle flour or breadcrumbs on the bottom of a large platter and place the dough balls several inches apart.
 Alternatively, you can place each dough ball on a separate platter.
 Sprinkle a little flour on top of the balls and cover with a damp cloth.

 To make one pizza, flour one sheet of parchment cooking paper that is large enough for a 30cm/12 inch pizza.
 Put one dough ball on it.
 Press the centre of the ball with the knuckles or fist or palm of one hand and elongate and stretch out the dough by hand with knuckles pressing outwards to make it thin.
+Flouring your hands is helpful.
 You can also pick it up and stretch it out (see video at 3:24) until you get a thin round-ish dough.
+You can sprinkle some extra flour on the dough if it feels too sticky.
 It won’t be perfectly round, but with practice, it gets easier.
 Pinch close to the edges to form an end crust.
 Always keep the parchment paper under the pizza dough.

-- 3 tablespoons of pure tomato purée (nothing else added)
+- 3 to 4 tablespoons of tomato purée sauce

 - 1 teaspoon tomato paste